Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: Introduction

-It is shown in Section \ref{summary} that, when they exist, \pomk{} probabilities generalize Palm probabilities in sense described below.
-Say there is evaporation when the image of $\Phi$ by $f^n$ tends to a point process with 0 intensity for $n$ tending to infinity.
-When there is no evaporation, the $g^f$ probabilities of $\Phi$ are just the Palm law of $\Phi$ w.r.t. certain translation invariant thinnings of $\Phi$ and they are then absolutely continuous w.r.t. the Palm probability ${\cal P}_0$ of $\Phi$; in particular, if $f$ is bijective, then the $g^f$ probability of $\Phi$ exists, is uniquely defined, and coincides with ${\cal P}_0$.
-However, in the evaporation case, the $g^f$ probabilities of $\Phi$ de not admit a representation of this type and they are singular w.r.t. ${\cal P}_0$ (Theorem \ref{theevasin}).
+When there is no evaporation, the $f$-probabilities of $\Phi$ are just the Palm distributions of $\Phi$ w.r.t. certain translation invariant thinnings of $\Phi$ and they are then absolutely continuous w.r.t. the Palm distribution $\cfp$ of $\Phi$; in particular, if $\f$ is bijective, then the $f$-probability of $\Phi$ exists, is uniquely defined, and coincides with ${\cal P}_0$.
+However, in the evaporation case, the $f$-probabilities of $\Phi$ do not admit a representation of this type and they are actually singular w.r.t. $\cfp$ (Theorem \ref{theevasin}).

-It is also shown in Theorem \ref{continv} that, under appropriate continuity properties on $g^f$, a certain mixture of the $g^f$ probabilities of $\Phi$ is left invariant by the shift of $-g^f$.
-This generalizes Mecke's point stationarity theorem which states that if $f$ is bijective and if $\Phi$ is distributed according to ${\cal P}_0$, then $\Phi-g^f$ is also distributed according to ${\cal P}_0$.
+It is also shown in Theorem \ref{continv} that, under appropriate continuity properties on $f$, a certain mixture of the $f$-probabilities of $\Phi$ is left invariant by the shift of $-f$.
+This generalizes Mecke's point stationarity theorem which states that if $\f(\Phi,\cdot)$ is bijective and if $\Phi$ is distributed according to ${\cal P}_0$, then so is $\Phi-f$.

-Section \ref{pernot} contains the basic definitions and notation used in the paper.
-Section \ref{summary} gathers the results and proofs.
-Several examples are discussed in Section~\ref{proofs}.
+Section \ref{pernot} contains the basic definitions and notation used in the paper, together with a small set of key examples.
+Section \ref{summary} gathers the main results and proofs.
+Several more examples are discussed in Section~\ref{proofs}.
+The basic tools of point process theory and dynamical system theory used in the paper are summarized in the appendix.